USS Franklin D. Roosevelt: Refit

 Franklin D. Roosevelt was the first of her class to undergo the SCB 110 reconstruction, at a cost of $48 million.
 She received an enclosed "hurricane bow," one C-11-2 and two C-11-1 steam catapults, strengthened arresting gear, an enlarged bridge, a mirror landing system, and a 482 ft angled flight deck.
 SPS-8 height finding radar and SPS-12 air search radar were mounted on a new tubular mast.
 The aft elevator was relocated to the starboard deck edge, the forward elevator was enlarged, and all elevators were uprated to 75000 lb capacity.
 Aviation fuel bunkerage was increased from 350,000 to 450,000 gallons (1,320,000 to 1,700,000 L).
 Standard displacement rose to 51,000 tons, while deep load displacement rose to 63,400 tons.
-As weight compensation, several of the 5 in Mark 16 anti-aircraft guns were landed, leaving only 10, and the 3,200-ton armor belt was removed.
+As weight compensation, several of the 5 in Mark 16 anti-aircraft guns were removed, leaving only 10, and the 3,200-ton armor belt was removed.
 Hull blisters were also added to cope with the increased weight.
 Franklin D. Roosevelt recommissioned on 6 April 1956.

 After post-refit trials, Roosevelt sailed for her new homeport of Mayport, Florida.
 In February 1957, Franklin D. Roosevelt conducted cold weather tests of catapults, aircraft, and the Regulus guided missile, in the Gulf of Maine.
 In July, she sailed for the first of three consecutive Sixth Fleet deployments.
 Her assignments in the Mediterranean added NATO exercises to her normal schedule of major fleet operations, and found her entertaining a distinguished list of guests each year.

 During a 1958 mid-year overhaul, the 22 remaining 3 in guns were removed.

-On 24 October 1958, Franklin D. Roosevelt supported USS Kleinsmith in the evacuation of 56 American citizens and three foreign nationals from Nicara, Cuba, as the Cuban Revolution came to a climax.
+On 24 October 1958, Franklin D. Roosevelt supported USS Kleinsmith in the evacuation of 56 American citizens and three foreign nationals from Nicaragua, Cuba, as the Cuban Revolution came to a climax.

 In late 1960, the Control Instrument Company installed the first production Fresnel Lens Optical Landing System (FLOLS) onboard Franklin D. Roosevelt.
 She recorded her 100,000th aircraft landing in March 1961.
 During a 1963 overhaul, six more 5 in guns were removed.

 While operating in the Eastern Mediterranean in the fall of 1964, Franklin D. Roosevelt lost a blade from one of her 20-ton propellers.
 She proceeded from Naples, Italy, to New York with the number one shaft locked.
 After replacing the propeller at Bayonne, New Jersey, Franklin D. Roosevelt returned to the Mediterranean to complete her cruise.

 From August 1966 to January 1967, Franklin D. Roosevelt made her only deployment to Southeast Asia, spending a total of 95 days "on the line."
 Her embarked airwing, Carrier Air Wing One, consisted mainly of F-4 Phantom IIs and A-4 Skyhawks.
 Roosevelt received one battle star for her service during the Vietnam War.

 In January 1968, Italian actress Virna Lisi was invited by Franklin D. Roosevelt's crew to participate in the ship's 22nd birthday celebrations.
 Lisi helped prepare 5,000 T-bone steaks at a large cook-out staged on the flight deck.